pryv/dev-site/src/documents/sections/activity.html.md

 TODO: introductory text

-#### POST `/tokens/get-mine`
+#### POST `/admin/get-my-token`

 Gets the identifier of the personal token your app should use when accessing the user's data on her behalf.
-The token is retrieved or created if it is the first time your app requests it.
+The token is created if it is the first time your app requests it.

 ##### Body parameters